mim-Armand/Memoire-CEN/README.md

 	    - [x] Just finiched the extendscript part! it's almost ready for pre-release!
 	    - [x] have to create a few image generator algos for pre-release! (finished 6 of them and will finish another one before going to sleep! so: 7)
 	  - [ ] Make the plugin "production ready"!
+	  - [ ] have to switch from Nconvert to IM Convert now!
+Nconvert doen't work very well! :/
 	- [ ] Illustrations